Godsmith/trainfinity3/README.md

 ### Issues

-- creating train on too-long station a bit wonky
-- single click to destroy does not work
 - Wagons fill from the wrong way around again
 - How to prevent the situation when, if a mine and the factory aligns, just create one long station that connects them both?